<< Yesterday

 2015

-"I felt it was better now than later, for myself, my family and the organization"- RYNE SANDBERG, explaining his decision to step down from his position as the manager of the Phillies.
+"I felt it was better now than later, for myself, my family and the organization"- RYNE SANDBERG, explaining his decision to step down from his position as the Phillies manager.

 The Phillies, the worst team in baseball with a 26-48 record, accept the resignation of their manager Ryne Sandberg.
 The Hall of Fame infielder, who guided the team to a 119-159 over three seasons, will be replaced on an interim basis by Pete Mackanin, the team's third-base coach.